 - You will be taken to the recovery room to the general or day care ward.
 You will need to rest until the effects of the anaesthetic have worn off.
-You will have a drip in your arm to keep you well-hydrated. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots.

-Your surgical team will assess your progress and answer any questions you have about the operation.
+You will have a drip in your arm to keep you well-hydrated. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots. - Your surgical team will assess your progress and answer questions you have about the operation.

-Leaving hospital

-Length of stay
+Leaving hospital Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of breast surgery will be able to go home the same day or the following morning.
+Most patients having this type of breast surgery will be in hospital for 1-2 days.